MetisProtocol/metis-replica-node/README.md

 you should change `DATA_TRANSPORT_LAYER__L1_RPC_ENDPOINT` environment variable in the `docker-compose.yml`, it's your Ethereum mainnnet rpc endpoint(You can use [infura](https://infura.io/) public serivce).

+**Optional: change volumes**

+By default, replica node creates a `chaindata` directory in the current directory.
+You can change the volumes configuration in your compose file to customize the storage directory.

 ## start the dtl service

 ```